Glucomannan (Konjac Root Fiber)

 Glucomannan is a water-soluble dietary fiber derived from the root of the konjac plant (Amorphophallus konjac), with the highest viscosity and water-absorption capacity of any known dietary fiber — absorbing up to 50 times its weight in water and forming an extremely thick gel in the stomach.

-The clinically studied dose for Glucomannan (Konjac Root Fiber) is 3–4 g/day before meals (1 g three times daily, 30 minutes before meals with 250 mL water); always take with large amount of water — esophageal obstruction risk if taken dry.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 3–4 g/day before meals (1 g three times daily, 30 minutes before meals with 250 mL water); always take with large amount of water — esophageal obstruction risk if taken dry Always follow the product label and check with a healthcare provider for personal advice.